SebastianMeyer1989/UltraPlexer/README.md

 - Path to the Illumina R2 read file (Sim_Pipeline/Plasmid1_l8500_c150/Plasmid1_l8500_c150-filtered_R2.fastq)
 - Path to the long-read file (example1_plasmid-Plasmid1-predicted_reads.fastq)
 - Prefix for the output folder (example1_plasmid-Plasmid1-predicted_reads_unicycler)

-Important: Pathways for unicycler, spades, racon and pilon need to be replaced to fit your installations.

 #### Output:
 - Assembly-folder for each assembled genome, for example called “example1_plasmid-Plasmid1-predicted_reads_unicycler”, containing: